Pepin the Hunchback: Deformity and stigma

-Pepin in early sources
+Early sources

 Like many figures of the time period, few of the historical facts about Pepin have been fixed with certainty.
 Most of what is known about him comes from just a handful of early medieval annals and histories.
-Understanding the context of these sources, as well as their built-in biases and shortcomings, is essential to understanding Pepin himself.
+Understanding the context of these sources, as well as their built-in biases and shortcomings, is essential to understanding Pepin.
 One of the earliest, most contemporary descriptions of Pepin is found in the Gesta Episcoporum Mettensium, an ecclesiastical history of the see of Metz written by Paul the Deacon around 785.
 Paul often digresses into broader themes of Carolingian history, and some historians (like Walter Goffart) read a great deal about the plight of Pepin into the supposedly allegorical histories that Paul provides of Charlemagne's ancestors.
 Paul also touches on Pepin directly, at least occasionally:

 Historical appraisal of the Gesta has varied widely over time, however, and many historians see it as more of a "literary curiosity" with only an incidental or inadvertent historical value.
 Even Goffart admits that historians value much of Paul's work only as a mere "repository of legends."

 Another nearly contemporary source for the life of Pepin are the Lorsch Annals, a series of historical entries compiled by Frankish monks during the life of Charlemagne.
 The annals provide one of the best early accounts of Pepin's revolt:

-The Royal Frankish Annals (Latin: Annales regni Francorum) provide another foundational annalistic source for the study of Pepin.
+The Royal Frankish Annals provide another foundational annalistic source for the study of Pepin.
 Although they were probably compiled in Charlemagne's court, a later writer revised them after the emperor's death, which might impact the way in which the annals cover Pepin.
 Einhard, a scholar at Charlemagne's court and one of the king's most important early biographers, provides only a glancing mention of Pepin.
 Initially, he makes no mention of Pepin or Himilitrude in his list of Charlemagne's legitimate offspring and spouses in his Vita Karoli Magni: